botkevin/tinygrad/README.md

 To use different accelerators, you need to install the following dependencies:

-- **GPU (OpenCL)**: Install OpenCL SDK from your GPU vendor's website.
+- **GPU (OpenCL)**: Install the OpenCL SDK from your GPU vendor's website (e.g., AMD, NVIDIA, Intel).
+This SDK provides the necessary libraries and tools to run OpenCL applications.
 - **CUDA**: Ensure you have the CUDA toolkit installed.
 You can download it from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).
+This toolkit is essential for running CUDA applications on NVIDIA GPUs.
 - **METAL**: Requires Xcode and the Metal framework.
+Xcode can be downloaded from the Mac App Store, and the Metal framework is included with it.
 - **LLVM**: Install LLVM via your package manager or from the [LLVM website](https://llvm.org/).
+LLVM is used for compiling code for various architectures.

 Make sure to check the compatibility of these dependencies with your system before installation.
+Additionally, ensure that your GPU drivers are up to date to avoid compatibility issues.

 ### From source